 In the early 2000s, I began exploring screenwriting and a couple of examples of my work in this field are linked in my profile.
 For over a decade, I was involved in audio restoration of over a thousand obscure and lesser-known Old Time Radio programs, documented in my blog, rand's esoteric otr.

 I'm always on the lookout for interesting historical figures and events that can be turned into film projects.
 For twenty years, I've been researching a pioneering pre-Stonewall gay nightclub performer, Ray Bourbon.
 Ray, whose career extended from the English music halls, vaudeville and silent films of the early part of the last century to nightclubs and the stage in the 50s and 60s, led a storied life involving major stars like Bob Hope and Mae West, a sex change operation hoax, and a conviction for murder in Texas in 1969.
 I have the manuscript and copyright on Ray's unfinished prison autobiography and have restored around nine hours of his independently produced comedy recordings.
-The material is currently under consideration for possible development into a cable television mini-series.

 I'm digging on some other historical subjects I'll post about in the future.